 The Coconut Research Station at Kasaragod in Kerala was initially established in 1916 by the then Government of Madras and subsequently it was taken over by the Indian Central Coconut Committee in 1948.
 Central Plantation Crops Research Institute (CPCRI) was established in 1970 as one of the agricultural research institutes in the National Agricultural Research System (NARS) under the Indian Council of Agricultural Research (ICAR).
 The Institute had the mandate to undertake research on coconut, arecanut, cocoa, cashew, oil palm and spices at the time of establishment.
 The research on cashew, oil palm and spices were later delinked from CPCRI to form separate institutes.
-The present mandate of the institute is to conduct research on coconut, arecanut and cocoa.
+In 2023 a new mandate crop, Palmyra Palm was added to its institute.
+At the present mandate of the Institute, he conducted research on coconut, arecanut, palmyra and cocoa.

 CPCRI Headquarter is located at Kasaragod district of Kerala which lies in the heart of the major coconut growing areas of the country.
 CPCRI is 5 km away from Kasaragod and 51 kms away from Mangalore on the Mangalore-Kasaragod road.
 Nearest railway station is Kasaragod about 5 Km and nearest airport is Mangalore about 60 Km.
 Geographically it is situated at 12.528 N latitude and 74.969 E longitude with an altitude of 10.7m above MSL.